 Ever Since blake lively turned up preggo on a recent red carpet, all eyes have been back on the talented soon-to-be mother of three.
 This story from Blake Lively’s trainer originally ran in 2016 but we loved it so much we decided to bring it back.

 Too often, the health and fitness details disclosed by a celebrity and their team are less than insightful, and stir more feelings of skepticism and hopelessness than inspiration.
 Such is not the case with Blake and her go-to trainer, Don Saladino.

 Don is the kind of trainer we can get behind 100% and gives us hope that this level of physical excellence can be achieved realistically and healthfully!
 “Realistically?” you ask, appalled.
-Full disclosure, even Blake has admitted in interviews that her svelte figure was only a three week state of affairs, after which she came down to a more live-able level.
+Full disclosure, even Blake has admitted in interviews that her svelte figure for roles often only lasts weeks, after which she comes down to a more live-able level.
 But we digress; bodies like Blake’s are still pretty aspirational when they’re achieved in true health and balance – although wellness goals are never one size fits all.

-Make no mistake, Blake worked like a beast to get into shape for this summer’s The Shallows, but we found ourselves impressed and inspired by her trainer, Don Saladino’s insights on what it truly took to get her in the shape of her life.
+Make no mistake, Blake works like a beast to get into shape for biggest roles, but we found ourselves impressed and inspired by her trainer, Don Saladino’s insights on what it truly took to get her in shape for a recent role.
 Here’s what Don shared with us about his process with Blake and the lessons we’re taking away to live well every day…